neurotrophic/Colab/README.md

 - [x] Make new folder
 - [x] Change current folder
 - [x] Push local file into current drive folder
-- [x] Pull drive file from current folder
+- [x] Pull drive file from current drive folder into local drive
 - [x] Use Cowboy_Magic to save cell to local drive
 - [x] Use Cowboy_Drive to upload file to Google Drive
-- [x] Use Cowboy_Drive to download file and import
+- [x] Use Cowboy_Drive to download file from Google Drive and import locally

 Links
 * https://developers.google.com/api-client-library/python/